Maleesanat01/huffmanEncodingAlgorithm/README.md

 # Huffman encoding algorithm

 ## Introduction
-This repository consists of a Huffman encoding algorithm built using java, OOP and suitable data structures Where the user is able to input a message, and the algorithm will display the encoded message to the user This algorithm was implemented with all data structures hard-coded (no in-built libraries used)
+This repository consists of a Huffman encoding algorithm built using java, OOP and suitable data structures.
+Where the user is able to input a message, and the algorithm will display the encoded message to the user.

+Note: This algorithm was implemented with all data structures hard-coded (no in-built libraries used)

 ### How it works
 - User is able to input a message